Federal Supplemental Educational Opportunity Grant (SEOG)

 State Grant Programs

 Some states limit grant assistance to students attending in-state colleges.
-However, grants from Delaware, District of Columbia, Massachusetts, Ohio, Pennsylvania, Rhode Island, Vermont, and West Virginia may be used at Penn.
+However, grants from Delaware, Massachusetts, Ohio, Pennsylvania, Rhode Island, Vermont, and West Virginia may be used at Penn.
 See Information on State Grants

 This grant is awarded from general University funds and is based on evaluated financial need.